przemek83/volbx/README.md

     Zlib 1.2.11

 ## Installation/Compilation
 Use Cmake directly or via QtCreator.
+Cmake **should**:
-Cmake **should** configure everything automatically, download dependencies using Git (QuaZip, Zlib) and SVN (Qwt), build dependencies, compile Volbx and create binaries.
+- configure everything automatically,
+- download dependencies using Git (QuaZip, Zlib) and SVN (Qwt),
+- build dependencies,
+- compile Volbx and create binaries.

 This is of course "happy path" ;)

-To launch and work properly Volbx needs dynamically linked Qwt and QuaZip libs in lib search path or in working directory (usually directory where Volbx binary is and it is launched from).
+**TIPS**: set CMAKE_PREFIX_PATH env variable (should point to Qt) and add qmake location to PATH variable (QWT building expects it).

 ## Licensing
 Volbx can be used using LGPLv3.